expitau/expitau/README.md

 ## Hello, world!

-I'm a fullstack developer, currently studying at the University of Waterloo.
+I'm a fullstack developer, currently studying Combinatorics & Optimization at the University of Waterloo.

 ### Tech Stack